CouchK/couchk.github.io/README.txt

-Here is a website set up as my portfolio which includes recent projects and my current resume.
+Here is my portfolio which includes recent projects, current resume, and contact information.